inet-framework/inet/doc/src/users-guide/ch-mpls.rst

 Mpls
 ~~~~

-The :ned:`Mpls` module implements the MPLS protocol.
+The MPLS protocol is implemented by the :ned:`Mpls` module.
 MPLS is situated between layer 2 and 3, and its main function is to switch packets based on their labels.
-For that, it relies on the data structure called LIB (Label Information Base).
-LIB is fundamentally a table with the following columns: *input-interface*, *input-label*, *output-interface*, *label-operation(s)*.
+For that purpose, it relies on the data structure called LIB (Label Information Base).
+LIB is essentially a table with the following columns: *input-interface*, *input-label*, *output-interface*, *label-operation(s)*.

-Upon receiving a labeled packet from another LSR, MPLS first extracts the incoming interface and incoming label pair, and then looks it up in the local LIB.
+When receiving a labeled packet from another LSR, MPLS first extracts the incoming interface and incoming label pair, and then looks it up in the local LIB.
 If a matching entry is found, it applies the prescribed label operations and forwards the packet to the output interface.

-The label operations can be the following:
+The label operations can be one of the following:

 - *Push* adds a new MPLS label to a packet.
 (A packet may contain multiple labels, acting as a stack.)
 When a normal IP packet enters an LSP, the new label will be the first label on the packet.